 For the year ended December 31, 2022, the Company recorded in its consolidated statement of operations \$2,821 thousand of one-time employee incentives, and professional service fees and expenses of \$1,014 thousand incurred in connection with certain strategic evaluations.
-During the same period, the Company also recorded \$537 thousand gain on sale of certain legacy equipment of the closed back-end line in the Company's fabrication facility in Gumi (which was closed during the year ended December 31, 2018).
+During the same period, the Company also recorded \$537 thousand gain on sale of certain legacy equipment of the closed back-end line in the Company's fabrication facility in Gumi.